 - For each site, in each platform, list all the variables that are available on the page

 - Meet with your CSM to review this document and agree on the best schema to begin with.
 For publishers, we usually recommend beginning with a single content object that contains editorial meta-data from your page.
-Then, as you add new data points and find new use cases for Permutive, you can easily add new objects and properties.

 Once you have chosen your pageview event schema, we will work with you to set up the tag and continue your deployment.